This easy zucchini bread recipe lowers the glycemic-index of the usual loaf; courgettes are rich in fibre.

 These phytochemicals are the vital component giving us protection against disease; promoting health and preventing disease.

 Really, growing zucchini is very, very simple.
-Plant three seeds in a mound, water occasionally if it's dry, weed and six weeks later you can enjoy very healthy summer courgettes in abundance.
+Plant three seeds in a mound, water occasionally if it's dry, weed and six weeks later you can enjoy very nutritious summer courgettes in abundance.
 We give half a dozen to our chiropractic patients every day in the summer.

 Try my spicy new book to go with your slice of bread and butter.
 It's only 99c.
 Help me sell a million copies!

 A Family Affair is the heart-warming trilogy about family with a difference.
 It has two Moms, but no Dad.

 Janet has a happy childhood; it is at her Diocesan School for Girls where she first tastes the forbidden fruit.
 But Santie’s mother dies and the child is sexually abused by her father.
 Whilst at the Police College a gate slams shut, wiping all memory of her abused childhood from her mind, but leaving her very conflicted.

 After studying law, their friendship blossoms whilst doing their articles but Janet is raped by their boss at a beach party.
 Deciding to keep the child, Klein-Jan becomes the honey in the sandwich that sweetens and cements their relationship; until the toddler is kidnapped by his father.